Fumo Liyongo: Sources

 Most of the literature on Liongo belongs to the oral tradition but a few songs about Liongo, in an archaic form of Swahili transcribed into the Arabic and Latin alphabets, dating back to around the 13th century, provide valuable historical and anthropological data.
 They describe ancient wedding rituals, the role of palm wine in ancient Swahili society, and gungu dances.
 Some narrate episodes from the hero's life, others are war hymns (for example, the Sifu Uta Wangu or "Song of the Warrior" in which Liongo celebrates the virtues of his bow).
 Liongo is often represented as a master of the art of archery, sometimes in terms very close to the Robin Hood tales.
 In one such story, a king organizes an archery tournament to lure Liongo into his court and seize him yet Liongo manages to win the tournament and escape.
 Some of the best known texts from the Liongo corpus are Liongo na Mmanga, Hadithi ya Liongo, and Sifu Uta Wangu.

 Historical basis

 Many elements of the epics of Liongo appear to relate to the transition of the East African coastal society from matrilinear, Bantu organization to a new patrilinear Islamic model.
 Liongo is sometimes described as a follower of traditional African beliefs and sometimes as a Muslim.
-This had led some scholars to suggest that he could have lived around the 13th century, when Arabs and Persians began creating settlements in East Africa and the Swahili culture began to take shape.
+This had led some scholars to suggest that he could have lived around the 13th century, when Arabs and Persians began settling in East Africa and the Swahili culture began to take shape.

+According to scholar Ibrahim Noor Shariff, Liyongo likely lived around the 10th century during the golden age of Shanga, where he resided.